pavel-purma/vscode-mocha-test-runner/README.md

 - Cannot figure out how to start mocha and attach vscode debugger.

-- Runner will not recognize new test files - reload required.
+- Runner will not recognize new test files (restart required).

+- infinite loop cannot be stopped (restart required).